jacbop/brewery/README.md

 split Observables from Constants and Reference factor curves with input and output transformations centralize calc logic in one place sep from commands

+## DME or water additions to correct gravity